Contents

 - Authorizes CARB to contract with a climate reporting organisation: SB 219 allows CARB to engage a climate reporting organisation to prepare climate-related financial risk disclosure under SB 261 at its discretion, rather than making it a mandatory requirement.

-California’s Franchise Tax Board clearly defines “doing business” as meeting any of the following criteria:
+California’s Franchise Tax Board defines “doing business” as meeting one or more of the following criteria:

 - Engaging in any transaction for the purpose of financial gain within California;